isabella232/livefyre.en/help/using/c-how-requesting-rights-works/t-send-a-rights-request-to-own-a-digital-asset.md

  Before you can send a rights request you must:

 * Add a Twitter social account.
-For more information on how to configure a social account, see [](../c-users-creating-accounts-with-studio-access/t-configure-social-accout-instagram/t-configure-social-accout-instagram.md#t_configure_social_accout_instagram).
+For more information on how to configure a social account, see [Add a Social Account](../c-users-creating-accounts-with-studio-access/t-configure-social-accout-instagram/t-configure-social-accout-instagram.md#t_configure_social_accout_instagram).
 * Set up Rights Management.
-For more information on how to set up rights management, see [](../c-how-requesting-rights-works/c-how-requesting-rights-works.md#c_how_requesting_rights_works).
+For more information on how to set up rights management, see [Requesting Rights](../c-how-requesting-rights-works/c-how-requesting-rights-works.md#c_how_requesting_rights_works).

 You can send rights requests from the Library, App Content, or the ModQ.
 In the Library and in App Content, you must save a Twitter asset before you can request rights for that asset.
 Click on the details for an asset to request rights.